 Gymnastics Coaching Staff Amongst Best In The Nation; Claims 2024 NCAA Regional Awards

 BATON ROUGE – The LSU Gymnastics coaching staff claimed 2024 NCAA Regional Awards, as announced by the Women’s Collegiate Gymnastics Association (WCGA).
-Jay Clark was named the Region One Head Coach of the Year and is joined by his staff who earned Region One Assistant Coaches of the Year.
+Jay Clark was named the Region One Head Coach of the Year while his staff earned Region One Assistant Coaches of the Year.

 Clark was recently named the SEC Co-Coach of the Year for the first time in his career and now adds his first NCAA regional award to his resume.
 Under his leadership, The Tigers have already seen multiple record performances in 2024, including the program’s fifth SEC title on March 23.

-Clark and the Tigers are set to begin regional competition on Thursday, April 4 as he continues to lead LSU to their ultimate goal this season, the NCAA Championships.
+Clark and the Tigers began postseason competition on Thursday as he continues to lead LSU to their ultimate goal this season, the NCAA Championships.
+The Tigers started off regional competition on a high note, as the team recorded the highest score by any team in the second round competition in Fayetteville and finished first in the evening session to advance to the regional finals on Saturday, April 6.

 It was the second time in program history that LSU earned the highest average attendance in the nation and was highlighted with three consecutive sold-out crowds, the most that LSU has seen in a single season.
 The Tigers finished the regular season with an average attendance of 12,590, marking the highest average in school history and the seventh-straight season with an average of 10,000 or better.

-LSU heads into the NCAA postseason ranked No. 2 nationally and with their highest NQS ever recorded by the program.
-The squad took down nine ranked opponents this year, helping LSU surpass the 198+ mark in NQS for the first time.
+LSU is ranked No. 2 nationally with their highest NQS ever recorded by the program.
+The squad took down nine ranked opponents throughout the year, helping LSU surpass the 198+ mark in NQS for the first time in school history.

-The LSU bars squad owns an NQS of 49.570 heading into postseason, with their season high performance coming in their meet at the ESPN Invitational on the road and again at home against No. 9 Alabama.
+The LSU bars squad entered the NCAA postseason with an NQS of 49.570, with their season high performance coming in their meet at the ESPN Invitational on the road and again at home against No. 9 Alabama.

 Haleigh Bryant and Ashley Cowan shined on bars at the SEC Championships as they finished as two of the top performers on bars.
 Cowan was named the bars individual champion for her first career SEC title, while both earned All-SEC honors under Clark’s supervision.